Rail transportation in the Greater Manila Area: Contemporary history

 Construction of the North–South Commuter Railway in Malolos, Bulacan.

 Numerous extensions to the existing lines would be opened beginning in 2010.
 The construction of LRT Line 1's north extension to Roosevelt began in 2007 and would be completed by 2010.
 Originally supposed to end at North Avenue, bureaucracy in the Department of Transportation, corporate feud, and issues related to its proposed location hindered the station's construction, which would only begin in 2017.
+However following the termination of its contractor due to repeated delays, resulted to opening date pushed back to 2027.
 LRT Line 1 would also be privatized in 2015.
 Construction of another extension of the line up to Cavite began in 2019, partially opening in 2024 until Sucat.
 On July 5, 2021, the east extension of the LRT Line 2, which began construction in 2015, was opened to the public.
 The extension adds the Marikina and Antipolo stations, with the latter being the first rail transit station to be opened outside of Metro Manila.

 However, the early 2010s were also marked by the deterioration of some lines.
 PNR's commuter line in the region would further decline as services were further suspended to Santa Rosa in 2014, and to Alabang in 2015 due to safety issues and accidents on the line.
 The national government would later procure new rolling stock and rehabilitate the line, enabling services to in the north and in the south to be reopened by 2019.
 Meanwhile, MRT Line 3 deteriorated due to poor maintenance and overcrowding.
 As a response, the government started procuring additional trainsets in 2013, with the first trainsets received in 2016.
 However, various compatibility issues and the line's poor condition led to the trainsets only being used in limited capacity beginning in 2020.
 The rehabilitation of the line started in 2019 and was completed in 2021.

 Several new railway projects are being undertaken by the national government and the private sector.
 These include the North–South Commuter Railway, the Metro Manila Subway, and MRT Line 7, all of which are under construction.
 Other line extensions and railway lines are in the planning stage.

 For the 2020s proposal, the Greater Capital Region Railway System consists of seven lines: